robmarano/robmarano.github.io/PR_SUMMARY.md

   - Systematically expanded `notes_week_09.md` to rigorously define Edge vs. Level-Triggering for the 5-stage loop based on Hamacher textbook details, and detailed the Datapath logic.
   - Authored a comprehensive 9-slide Beamer presentation outputting to `ece251_week_09_slides.pdf` synthesizing the newly expanded Datapath architecture.

+- **Session Agenda & Structuring**: Created `agenda_week_09.md` modeling the Week 07 pedagogy layout and explicitly embedded the new Slide Deck download link at the top of the `notes_week_09.md` document.

 ## Next Steps
 - Commit the content, push to `feature/week09-notes`, and open a Pull Request.